SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 To evaluate the performance of the SpecAware model in HSI LULC classification downstream tasks, we conducted semantic segmentation experiments on three large-scale aerial hyperspectral datasets, namely, AeroRIT \citep{rangnekarAeroRITNewScene2020}, Qingpu-HSI \citep{jiPatchOutNovelPatchfree2025}, and WHU-H$^2$SR \citep{tu2HM22024}.

 1) The AeroRIT dataset was acquired by a Headwall sensor over the campus of Rochester Institute of Technology, USA \citep{rangnekarAeroRITNewScene2020}.
-The original data comprise $1973\times3975$ spatial pixels at a 0.4-m resolution, 372 bands spanning 397–1003 nm, and five labeled land-cover classes.
-We used the surface reflectance version and, as suggested by \cite{rangnekarAeroRITNewScene2020}, cropped it to a 305-band subset coving the 400–900 nm spectral window.
-We cropped the dataset into non-overlapping 128 × 128-pixel patches, which were then split into training (20\%), validation (10\%), and test (70\%) sets.
+The original data comprise $1973\times3975$ spatial pixels at a 0.4-m resolution, 372 bands spanning 397--1003\,nm, and five labeled land-cover classes.
+We used the surface reflectance version and, following \cite{rangnekarAeroRITNewScene2020}, cropped it to a 305-band subset spanning $\sim$400--897\,nm.
+We cropped the dataset into non-overlapping 128 $\times$ 128-pixel patches, which were then split into training (20\%), validation (10\%), and test (70\%) sets.

 2) The Qingpu-HSI dataset was captured in Qingpu District, Shanghai, China, using the AMMIS sensor \citep{jiPatchOutNovelPatchfree2025}.
-It is an L1 radiance dataset, comprising 251 spectral bands with $20480\times2944$ pixels at a 0.75-m spatial resolution and features meticulous manual annotations for 20 distinct land-cover classes.
-Due to the dataset’s sparse annotations, we followed the training portioning of PatchOut \citep{jiPatchOutNovelPatchfree2025} and augmented the data with the resampling method from FreeNet \citep{zhengFPGAFastPatchFree2020}, sampling 2000 pixels from each land-cover class from 16 training areas.
+It comprises 251 spectral bands with $20480\times2944$ pixels at a 0.75-m spatial resolution and features manual annotations for 20 distinct land-cover classes.
+Due to the dataset's sparse annotations, we followed the training portioning of PatchOut \citep{jiPatchOutNovelPatchfree2025} and augmented the data with the resampling method from FreeNet \citep{zhengFPGAFastPatchFree2020}, sampling 2000 pixels from each land-cover class from 16 training areas.
 The classification accuracy was evaluated on the test partitions of the scene, after generating a complete prediction map for the entire scene using an overlapping patch strategy.

-3) The WHU-H$^{2}$SR dataset, which is also from the AMMIS sensor, covers a 227.79 km$^{2}$ area in southern Shenyang, China \citep{tu2HM22024}.
-It is composed of 2531 non-overlapping images, each of $300\times300$ pixels, with a 1-m spatial resolution.
-The dataset provides Level 2 surface reflectance data across 249 spectral bands.
+3) The WHU-H$^{2}$SR dataset, which is also from the AMMIS sensor, covers a 227.79 km$^{2}$ area in southern Shenyang, China \citep{tu2HM22024, yuSTSNetCrossspatialResolution2025}.
+It is composed of 2531 sub-images, each of $300\times300$ pixels, with a 1-m spatial resolution.
+The dataset provides surface reflectance data across 249 spectral bands.
 For the experiments, it was divided into training, validation, and test sets, comprising 20\%, 10\%, and 70\% of the data, respectively.
 For the training, we randomly cropped $256\times256$ patches from the images.
-For the testing, we applied a consistent center crop of the same dimensions to ensure fairness.
+For the testing, we applied a consistent center crop of the same dimensions.